leesugil/leesugil.github.io/docs/index.md

 class1: mathematician
 class2: engineer
 class3: accountant
-subtitle: I'm a tireless engineer and a mathematician who solves real-world problems in
+subtitle: I'm a tireless engineer and mathematician who solves real-world problems in
-section1: My work bridges research, application, and measurable impact—grounded in an academic foundation in mathematics, statistics, and business.
+section1: My work bridges research, application, and measurable impact—grounded in cost-sensitive business environments and an academic foundation in<br>mathematics, statistics, and business.
-section2: In addition, I bring hands-on expertise in financial management, serving as a GAAP-compliant controller, accountant, and bookkeeper.
+section2: In addition, I bring hands-on expertise in financial management, serving as a GAAP-compliant<br>controller, accountant, and bookkeeper.
 ---

 <div class="focus-rectangle-intro">